-- 1. A student who withdraws from the College prior to the expiration of one week past mid-semester will receive a "W" (withdrawn from class) in all courses. - 2.
-If, due to unavoidable circumstances, a student finds it necessary to withdraw from the College after the expiration of one week past mid-semester, he/she will receive a "W" in each course in which he/she is performing satisfactorily at the time of withdrawal and an "F" in each course in which his/her performance is not satisfactory. ("W's" are not counted in the calculation of grade point averages.) - 3.
-Failure to follow prescribed withdrawal procedures will result in an "F" in each course in which the student is enrolled.
+- 2. If, due to unavoidable circumstances, a student finds it necessary to withdraw from the College after the expiration of one week past mid-semester, he/she will receive a "W" in each course in which he/she is performing satisfactorily at the time of withdrawal and an "F" in each course in which his/her performance is not satisfactory. ("W's" are not counted in the calculation of grade point averages.) - 3.
+A student who is assigned a grade of "F" at the time of withdrawal may appeal to the vice president for academic affairs to have that grade changed to a "W" if the student believes there are extenuating circumstances that would warrant such a grade change.
+The vice president shall consider the merits of the appeal and make a decision based on his/her best professional judgment.
+The decision of the vice president for academic affairs shall be final.